Tyāga: Tyaga of Bhagavad Gita

-Thereafter, Arjuna is told about the marks of a Sattvika-man of renunciation and that since all actions cannot be given up in their entirety by anyone possessing a body, he alone, who abstains from prohibited actions and those that are motivated by desire and performs duties, renounces the fruit of actions is called a man of renunciation; no fruits of actions accrues for him (Sloka XVIII.11-12).
+Thereafter, Arjuna is told about the marks of a Sattvika-man of renunciation.
+Krishna states that no one in possession of a body can give up absolutely all action.
+Instead, a renunciate is one who abstains from any actions that are prohibited or motivated by desire, and who performs duties and renounces the fruit of actions.
+No fruits of actions accrue for this kind of renunciate (Sloka XVIII.11-12).
 In the preceding discourses, Krishna had recommended to Arjuna actions which ought to be performed as duty (Ch.III.19); He told him to perform ordained actions (Ch.III.8), to be free from attachment (Ch.III.9,19 & Ch.II.48), and to have no desire for the fruit of action (Ch.II.47); Krishna had recommended Sattvika-tyāga.

 Sannyasa and Tyāga

 Sannyasa literally means – throwing away, absolute rejection, formal monastic life; in the Bhagavad Gita, it means – mental state of thorough-going renunciation, of uncompromising abandonment of all that is unfit and unworthy, of intense dispassion toward things of the world, both internal and external.
 Tyāga literally means – abandonment, the turning from all that hinders the realization of the Self; in the Bhagavad Gita, it means – renunciation in the sense of relinquishment of the fruit of action.
 Sannyāsa is external, even though it is based on internal disposition; Tyāga is completely mental, it is a state of thought and attitude.
 Arjuna is emphatically told that it is possible to act and accrue no karma whatsoever; it is a matter of consciousness.